Blunde1/agtboost/README.md

 Any help on the following subjects are especially welcome:

+- Utilizing sparsity (possibly Eigen sparsity).
-- Paralellizatin (CPU and/or GPU)
+- Paralellizatin (CPU and/or GPU).
-- Distribution (Python, Java, Scala, ...)
+- Distribution (Python, Java, Scala, ...),
+- good ideas and coding best-practices in general.

+Please note that the priority is to work on and push the above mentioned scheduled updates.
+Patience is a virtue. :)